-While the majority of males on TRT are over the age of 50, many younger adults are taking action into their own hands and having their testosterone levels checked these days.
-(We strongly encourage this if you are experiencing symptoms of low T, which we will cover later in this article.)
+While the majority of males on TRT are over the age of 50, younger men are taking action into their own hands and having their testosterone levels checked these days.
+We strongly encourage this if you are experiencing symptoms of low T, which we will cover later in this article.

-Testosterone was initially synthesized in a lab setting in 1935, and has been used in clinical applications ever since.3 However, over the last decade, testosterone has become one of the most widely prescribed medications across the United States, increasing by over 400% between 2011 and 2016.1
+Testosterone was initially synthesized in a lab setting in 1935 and has been used in clinical applications ever since.3 Over the last decade, testosterone has become one of the most widely prescribed medications across the United States.1

-Many factors are responsible for the growth in TRT and men being diagnosed with low T (and hypogonadism), particularly the growing population of people over 50 years old and a greater understanding of the pathophysiology of testosterone deficiency in the medical community.
+Many factors are responsible for the rise of TRT and men being diagnosed with low T, particularly the growing population of males over 50 years of age.
+Scientists and physicians also have a better understanding of the pathophysiology of testosterone deficiency nowadays.

 Low T (Testosterone) Symptoms

 The symptoms of low T are typically a negative impact on overall well-being and health.
-Men who are testosterone deficient also generally find that the symptoms only get worse with time, which starts to drastically lower quality of life and reduce motivation to get out of bed in the morning.
+Men who are testosterone deficient also find that their symptoms tend to get worse with time, which starts to drastically lower quality of life and reduce motivation to get out of bed in the morning.

 Here are the most common symptoms of low T that men experience:

 - Low energy throughout the day